 Smart Home and Smart Buildings

-The market for home automation and security systems is on the rise, with an increasing number of people turning to smart home solutions, further supporting the development of related solutions.
+The market for home automation and security systems is growing rapidly.
+As a result, an increasing number of people are adopting smart home solutions, further driving the development of related technologies.

 [1] Chu K., Turatsinze E., Chang K., Zhou Y., Chang F., Wang M., 2021, A Survey of Common IOT Communication Protocols and IOT Smart-X Applications of 5G Cellular, Advances in Intelligent Information Hiding and Multimedia Signal Processing, p.p.
 114–122, Springer Singapore,